Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 It can be argued that the emergent property that comes from this system is WHEN, since it’s the only one that remains.
 However, WHEN is related to timelines or milestones that may be set to accomplish the strategic plan, which is tied to HOW.

-Many times, schools erroneously determine that the emergent principle is WHAT, since it’s the Mission of the school that does not change.
-But the mission doesn’t change.
-It’s been argued that the mission of the Catholic school when first started in this country is not the same mission Catholic schools have today.
+Many times, schools erroneously determine that the emergent principle is WHAT, since the Mission of the school doesn’t change.
+However, it’s been argued that, for example, the mission of the Catholic school when first started in this country is not the same mission Catholic schools have today.
 Since the school is just one element in bringing forth the Kingdom of God, the great commission still remains.
-Further, to say that WHAT emerges from the interaction of WHO, WHERE, WHEN, WHY and HOW would infer that WHEN becomes an element of of the system, but there are three elements to “when;” according to our arbitratry timelines to God’s time (Kairos – since we may just be planting seeds while others reap the harvest of our work), and what I like to call “instinctive time,” and that’s a topic for another day, since it deals with a leadership quality that’s truly a cultivated talent.
+Further, to say that WHAT emerges from the interaction of WHO, WHERE, WHEN, WHY and HOW would infer that WHEN becomes an element of of the system, but there are three elements to “when;” according to our arbitrary timelines to God’s time (Kairos – since we may just be planting seeds while others reap the harvest of our work), and what I like to call “instinctive time,” and that’s a topic for another day, since it deals with a leadership quality that’s truly a cultivated talent.
 Others may argue that it’s the Vision which is the emergent principle, and still others could suggest that the staff and administration of the school need to have ingrained values relative to the faith identity of the school.
 Realizing this, you can see how the elements of the system can take a higher priority at different times, depending on the circumstance.

-The emergent principle, however, is constant.
-Therefore, if HOW and WHEN are taken as a whole (as in a planning construct), then the emergent principle of the system is the entity itself – whether it’s a school, a church, or another non-profit organization.
+Since the emergent principle is constant, if HOW and WHEN are taken as a whole (as in a planning construct), then the emergent principle of the system is the entity itself – whether it’s a school, a church, or another non-profit organization.
 And, in a philosophical sense, WHEN can refer to both now AND at some point in the future.

 Sometimes it helps to have a model to realize how systems work.
-For my DREAM framework, there are two models: one is two-dimensional, while the other is three-dimensional.
+For the ARMED framework of SchoolAdvancement, there are two models: one is two-dimensional, while the other is three-dimensional.

 Quadrant I. Retention